Eco-friendly hotels with a pool in Miami: top picks by verified sustainability credentials

 Are there eco hotels with pools in Miami Beach specifically?

-1 Hotel South Beach at 2341 Collins Avenue is the strongest option in Miami Beach, holding LEED Gold certification and offering three pools directly on the Atlantic Ocean.
+1 Hotel South Beach at 2341 Collins Avenue is the strongest option in Miami Beach, holding LEED Silver certification and offering three pools directly on the Atlantic Ocean.
 Four Seasons Hotel at The Surf Club is located in Surfside at 9011 Collins Avenue, at the northern edge of the Miami Beach barrier island, and holds LEED certification with two pools on the property.

 How does Miami's environment make hotel sustainability choices more consequential?

-Miami sits at sea level above the Biscayne Aquifer, which supplies drinking water to roughly 2.4 million people in Miami-Dade County.
+Miami is at sea level above the Biscayne Aquifer, which supplies drinking water to roughly 2.4 million people in Miami-Dade County.
 Saltwater intrusion into that aquifer is accelerating due to rising sea levels, and the urban heat island effect raises local temperatures above surrounding areas.
 Hotels are among the largest commercial consumers of energy and water in the city.
 A hotel that has documented specific reductions in water use per occupied room, or that achieved LEED Gold through low-flow fixtures and energy-efficient systems, contributes measurably to reducing pressure on those local resources.

 Travel that goes further